Blogs/Technology

 useActionState: Smart Form Management

-The useActionState hook simplifies your form handling by combining submission logic, error tracking, and loading states into a single, easy-to-use hook, reducing code complexity significantly.
+The useActionState hook simplifies form management by combining submission logic, error handling, and loading states into a single structured workflow.

 function LoginForm() {